-As well as ‘improving circulation’, vacuum suction – also known as vacuum massage – was believed to remove waste products, break down fat and plump up under developed or hollow parts of the body.
-They were used on the face to draw blood to the surface to improve sallow complexons and reduce wrinkles, on the neck to reduce double chins, and on the body to assist with weight loss.
+Beauty culturists used vacuum suction – also known as vacuum massage – to improve circulation, remove waste products, break down fat and plump up underdeveloped or hollow parts of the body.
+It was used on the face to draw blood to the surface to improve sallow complexons and reduce wrinkles, on the neck to reduce double chins, and on the body to assist with weight loss.

-Vacuum suction or vacuum massage became a standard treatment in many salons, particularly after the introduction of the electric pump.
-The improved suction and the addition of specialised attachments to these machines meant they could also be used to extract skin eruptions such as blackheads and pimples.
+Vacuum suction became a standard treatment in many salons, particularly after the introduction of the electric pump.
+The improved suction and the addition of specialised attachments to these electrical machines meant they could also be used to extract skin eruptions such as blackheads and pimples.

 See also: Blackheads